Whether this is your first time considering therapy or you’ve been through this process before, welcome.

 Hello!
 I’m Natasha.
 I’m a Canadian Certified Counsellor (CCC #11241387) based out of British Columbia, Canada.
 I offer compassionate, affirming, trauma-informed, and liberation-oriented individual virtual therapy services to adults (18+) in BC.

-Read about my lens and practice below, and consider booking 15 minutes to chat with me, free of cost, to see if I could be the right counsellor for you.
+Read about my approach below, and consider booking 15 minutes to chat with me, free of cost, to see if I could be the right counsellor for you.

 YOUR BRAND